Diet & Nutrition

 The trick is to be consistent with what you eat and if you can’t eat a salad or greens every day then you must accommodate with an appropriate dose of natural blood thinning agents.
 My suggestion would be to always use high quality and, if possible, Standardized products (Nature’s Way brand makes a standardized dose of Gingko biloba and Horse Chestnut).
 And watch for symptoms of overdose on the blood thinning agents.

 This is a diagnosis scheme taught to us in our veterinary radiology class.
 We’d stand in front of X-ray viewing boxes for hours looking at radiographs saying “DAMNIT, what could this be?. . .D is for degenerative, disorders, developmental”. . .duh. . .until our eyes blurred or we just didn’t care anymore!
+The DAMNIT Scheme for diagnosis.
 Of course I’ve added a few extra terms you don’t need when looking at radiographs, but you get the general idea.
 It covers a lot of ground.

 Disease happens through poor eating habits, overwork, stuffing your emotions, eating too many cooked foods, too much sugar, salt, caffeine, drugs, vaccines, tension, depression, lack of proper rest, lack of exercise, environmental contamination of the air/water/food and the retention of metabolic wastes (constipation).
 The only effective way to “cure” disease is to eliminate the causes.
 The body should be cleansed in this order: Bowels, liver, kidneys, blood and lymph.

 Homemade Dog Biscuits can be modified by adding those ingredients your pet is not allergic to.
 The flours can be intermingled and you can use organic ingredients.
 This may be a good way to incorporate some herbal preparations your naturopath recommends as well!
+Here are 15 different recipes and notes for making dog biscuits best suited for your best friend.
 Store in the freezer or make sure they are good and dry so they don’t grow mold.

 Examples of a homemade dog food recipe.
 Note that each dog is different with different health concerns and often it is better to have the diet modified by a qualified veterinarian/healer to muscle test the exact needs of your pet.

-This easy to make, moist spicy cake with cream cheese frosting is a big hit at any function and freezes well.
+This Earth Cake, a celebration for Earth Day on April 22 of every year, is easy to make.
+This moist/ spicy cake with cream cheese frosting is a big hit at any function and freezes well.
+Oh so good!

 Eggs are one of God’s most perfect foods.
 People need to eat more eggs.
 Eggs are protein-rich, low in sodium, and contain vitamins and minerals.
 I often find that my clients (especially those with any kind of nerve dysfunction) need more eggs as an excellent source of choline, zinc, selenium, copper, iron, magnesium and sulfur.